 Every year, the EU spends 60 billion euros in taxpayers' money on subsidies under the Common Agricultural Policy (CAP).
 This is mainly used to finance intensive animal husbandry instead of investing these public funds in nature, the environment and the climate.
 The contribution of environmental organisations to the review of the CAP is important to promote sound requirements to reduce ammonia and methane as well as a change in support policies.
 Aspects of air quality and climate change must be included in the discussion process.
 This project supports the NGO community in the fight for sustainable agriculture by providing the information that can be used to underline the need for agricultural subsidies for sustainable practices to reduce air emissions.

-Read here the position paper on the Common Agricultural Policy of the EEB.
+Read here the position paper on the Common Agricultural Policy by EEB.